ember-learn/ember-blog/content/the-ember-times-issue-204.md

 ## [🎞 EmberFest videos are live!](https://youtube.com/playlist?list=PLN4SpDLOSVkTA8pYgcgKlo5AsQnZ0fiWV)

-Last month a group of Emberistas gathered in Paris to enjoy the [latest edition of EmberFest](https://emberfest.eu).
+Last September a group of Emberistas gathered in Paris to enjoy the [latest edition of EmberFest](https://emberfest.eu).
 The talks of this awesome hybrid event are now live on [YouTube](https://youtube.com/playlist?list=PLN4SpDLOSVkTA8pYgcgKlo5AsQnZ0fiWV).
 So if you missed a talk because of timezone struggles, want to watch back your own amazing performance or are interested in the talks in general, go check [**them**](https://youtube.com/playlist?list=PLN4SpDLOSVkTA8pYgcgKlo5AsQnZ0fiWV) out right now!

 ---